temetvince/alaankwa/README.md

 * Outposts show themselves as a candidate for export or import jobs
     * This is helpful for making generic templates that include the outpost where you are creating the template
 * Fixed multiple Supply Drone bugs
-* Fixed the Outpost Client Threshold not being saved when making a Jobs Preset
-* Fixed the homebase being cleared in your ship when using the Personal Teleportation Device
 * Economy flowcharts for Mayhem 3/Mayhem 3 Rebalanced and Star Wars Mayhem 3
-* An optional Mayhem 3 settings t-file for new players is included, disabled by default
-    * These settings are the ones recommended by Darth Fiscus here: https://www.youtube.com/watch?v=kV-aS0swpfY&t=13s

 ## Links
 * temetvince Youtube Playlists (X3 Mod Install Videos):